-Walvoord rejects the idea that the bride is the redeemed of all ages, and takes her as exclusively the church, yet for different reasons than Thomas (John F. Walvoord, "Revelation," in The Bible Knowledge Commentary, New Testament, ed.
-John F. Walvoord and Roy B. Zuck [SP Publications (Victor Books), 1983], 975).
+&lt;sup>25Walvoord rejects the idea that the bride is the redeemed of all ages, and takes her as exclusively the church, yet for different reasons than Thomas (John F. Walvoord, "Revelation," in The Bible Knowledge Commentary, New Testament (ed.
+John F. Walvoord and Roy B. Zuck; Wheaton: SP Publications, 1983], 975).
 Walvoord attempts to argue that the bride cannot represent all the redeemed, because 19:9 calls attention to others who are invited to the marriage supper of the Lamb.
 This does not seem to be a satisfactory argument, however.
-Even Walvoord himself admits that the wedding supper is a millennial scene, not an event prior to the Second Coming.
-If that is the case, then, it hardly makes sense that saints of other ages would attend this wedding supper in the Millennium to witness the marriage of the Lamb and the church.
+Even Walvoord himself admits that the wedding supper is a millennial scene, not an event prior to the second coming.
+If that is the case, then, it hardly makes sense that saints of other ages would attend this wedding supper in the millennium to witness the marriage of the Lamb and the church.